Fooling the Textual Fooler via Randomizing Latent Representations: Methodology

-When introducing randomness to the latent space, the important scores are changed.
-Such changes mislead the attack to select a different set of words to perturb.
-Perturbing these ``less important'' words (those that have lower original importance scores before randomization) makes the synonym replacement phase significantly more challenging for the attack, thus reducing the attack's success probability. \begin{restatable}{theorem}{mainthm} If a random vector $v\sim\mathcal{N}(0, \nu I)$ where $\nu$ is small is added to the hidden layer $h$ of the model $f$ which can be decomposed into $f=g\circ h$, the new important score $I^{\text{new}}_{w_i}$ is a random variable that follows Gaussian distribution $\mathcal{N}(I_{w_i}, \nu(\|\nabla_{h(x)}g_y(h(x))\|_2 + \|\nabla_{h(x_{/w_i})}g_y(h(x_{/w_i}))\|_2))$. \end{restatable} Theorem~\ref{thm} (proof is in the supplementary material) states that randomly perturbing the hidden presentation leads to a randomized important score.
-When $\nu$ is high, the randomized importance scores have high variance, which can cause the attack to select the wrong important words.
+Theorem~\ref{thm} (proof is in the Supplementary) states that randomly perturbing the hidden presentation leads to a randomized important score.
+When $\nu$ is high, the randomized importance scores have high variance, which can cause the attack to select the wrong important words or phrases.